RishankPratik/RishankPratik/README.md

 # Hi, I'm Rishank :wave: :technologist:
 _“There are only two great tragedies in life: one is not getting what you want and the other is getting it.” -Oscar Wilde_

 I’m currently pursuing Computer Science and Engineering from Vellore Instititue of Technology (VIT), Chennai.
-My area of knowledge includes Software Engineering, Web Development, Cyber Security, Cryptography.
-I love Designing, Video Editing and Video Games, preferably ww2. <br>
+My area of knowledge includes Software Engineering, Web Development, Cyber Security, Cryptography & Backend Development.
+I love Graphic Designing, Video Editing and playing Video Games, preferably ww2.<br>
 <b>Do checkout my LinkedIn Profile:</b> https://www.linkedin.com/in/rishank-pratik-9b1a35129/
 <br><br>